LinearTapeFileSystem/ltfs/README.md

 Objective of this project is being the reference implementation of the LTFS format Specifications in SNIA (https://www.snia.org/tech_activities/standards/curr_standards/ltfs).

 At this time, the LTFS format specifications 2.4 is the target.
+The LTFS format specification 2.4 is now under public review (https://www.snia.org/tech_activities/publicreview#ltfs).

 ## Getting Started